 So it turns out, my guardian angel was on the job that night.

 First, before we left for the city, we had actually had the your-car-or-my-car discussion which was decided in favor of taking my car (”You’re the boy, you drive.”
 I’m not making it up but it was a joke at the time).
-Melissa drives a sports car.
+She drives a tiny car, one of those that looks cool but is not practical for anything, really.
 Not good for hitting deer with.